mikbud123pythjav/mikbud123pythjav/README.md

 - 👀 I’m interested in python programming
 - 🌱 I’m currently learning in Gdańsk University of Technology
 - 💞️ I’m looking to collaborate on some kind of my first CV portfolio
-- 📫 How to reach me you can text to my by the mail mikolaj.budzinski@onet.pl
+- 📫 You can text to my by the mail mikolaj.budzinski@onet.pl
 - 🇵🇱 i am from Poland and i am looking for opportunity to get an internship.
 -    I like teamwwork and talkative people.
 -    if you will give me a chance you will not regret it.